aosabook/500lines/spreadsheet/spreadsheet.markdown

     const json = angular.toJson( $scope.sheet );
 ```

-Here we first take a snapshot of the state of `sheet` and store it in the constant `json`, a JSON string.
+Here we take a snapshot of the state of `sheet` and store it in the constant `json`, a JSON string.
 Next up, we construct a `promise` from [$timeout](https://docs.angularjs.org/api/ng/service/$timeout) that cancels the upcoming computation if it takes more than 99 milliseconds:

 ```javascript
     const promise = $timeout( ()=>{